swimos/swimos-docs/src/_posts/rest-apis-to-streaming-apis.md

 REST APIs are request-response based, forcing clients such as web applications and microservices to poll for new data.
 With Streaming APIs, SwimOS clients can subscribe to state changes over a Websocket.
 REST APIs generally end up being coarse-grained, as a client is forced to poll an entity for state changes by making explicit requests.
-Rarely will this correspond the moment the entity has just been updated.
+Rarely will this correspond to the moment the entity has just been updated.
-Instead, the object will likely not have changed at all, making the call a waste of time for caller and callee.
+Instead, the object will likely not have changed at all, making the call a waste of time for the caller and callee.
 If it has changed, it is likely to not have just changed that very moment, so the time in between is pure suboptimal latency.
 Regardless of whether the object has just changed or changed some time ago, it is likely to be the case that only a portion of the fields have changed, meaning every such update in the system is transmitting highly redundant information.

 ### Streaming API efficiency

-With a Streaming API, there is no need to poll, eliminating the guess work.
+With a Streaming API, there is no need to poll, eliminating the guesswork.
 Unlike Coarse-grained APIs, where a lot of unwanted information gets forced on clients, Streaming APIs allow clients to subscribe to just the subset of data they need, both regarding specific entities, as well as specific  entity fields.
 Additionally, only the incremental changes are sent by Streaming APIs, after which the local update method gets invoked with the old and new values.

 ## How it works with SwimOS

 With SwimOS, entities are represented by Web Agents that make each entity accessible via web URIs.
-The Web Agent definition is like a Java class, and the Web Agent instance is the instantiated object.
+The <a href="https://www.swimos.org/reference/web-agents.html" target="_blank">Web Agent</a> definition is like a Java class, and the Web Agent instance is the instantiated object.
-A few annotations are a available to map to SwimOS runtime capabilities on the server side.
+A few annotations are available to map to SwimOS runtime capabilities on the server side.
-In a typical object, data is retrieved by calling hand-crafted methods or auto-generated accessors or even direct field access where permitted.
+In a typical object, data is retrieved by calling hand-crafted methods, auto-generated accessors, or even direct field access where permitted.
 With Web Agents, data fields are themselves end-points.
-These data fields are called lanes and come with built-in lifecycle methods to enable observing any and all transitions.
+These data fields are called <a href=" https://www.swimos.org/reference/lanes.html" target="_blank">lanes</a> and come with built-in lifecycle methods to enable observing all transitions.

 A Web Agent is instantiated the first time it is referenced by its corresponding URI.
-The may be done withiin a server appication plane, a running Web Agent, or from client APIs.
+This may be done within a server application plane, a running Web Agent, or from client APIs.

 There are a few basic components that identify a Web Agent and its available end-points: